-To be successful in your business, you must have a well thought out marketing and business plan.
+To be successful in your business, you must have a well-planned marketing and business plan.
 Within your business plan, the marketing strategy carries an important value to the business.
-It is essential for business owners to decide whom they are in fact marketing to before actually beginning their marketing process and campaigns.
+It is essential for business owners to decide who their customers are before their marketing process and campaigns launch.

 Having a clear understanding of the customers and their profiles or personas is crucial to help businesses strive in their industry and stay ahead of the competition.
-Spend the time to think about whom you are targeting can help you save time and increase sales down the road.
+Take the time to think about whom you are targeting, and doing some customer research can help you save time and increase sales down the road.

 Customer profiles can be created by analyzing customers’ demographics, locations, buying patterns, as well as what influences their purchase decisions.
 By knowing what the customer wants, it is easier to align the business goals to meet their needs, and increases the likelihood of your success.

 To create the “perfect customer profile,” here are some things to consider:

 - Who are your customers?

 Look into the customer’s demographics to see what similarities are present.

 Some of the psychographic questions to ask are: